dylanhood/Compilation-of-Data-Science-Quantitative-Finance-and-Statistics/README.md

 <br></br>
 <b>Don't Hate Me:</b> I got other stuff to do, as well (fix my portfolio website, finish the first version of my quantracer web application, university classes, somehow securing a nice internship for the summer and/or fall of 2023, etc.)
 <br></br>
 And yes I'm aware of how unprofessional this README.md file is.
+Just click the watch button at the top right and wait for the updates (go touch grass bro)